Windows Photos gets background blur, search, motion photo support, and other enhancements

 UPDATE 9/22: The update to the Photos app for Windows 11 that includes Background Blur has begun rolling out to Windows Insiders in the Beta and Release Preview Channels (version 2023.11090.20015.0 and higher).

 Hello Windows Insiders,

-Today we begin rolling out an update for Windows Photos to Windows Insiders in the Canary and Dev Channels.
+Today we begin rolling out an update to the Photos for Windows 11 to Windows Insiders in the Canary and Dev Channels.
 This update introduces several exciting new features, as well as other fixes and improvements based on community feedback.

 Make the subject of your photo stand out by opening a photo in Edit mode and selecting the new Background Blur option.
 The Photos app automatically finds the background in the photo, and with a single click, instantly highlights your subject and blurs out the background.
 You can also customize the effect by adjusting the Blur Intensity or use the Brush Tool to modify the areas being blurred.

 [ADDED 12/6] At the time of launch, Background Blur capabilities are not available on Arm64 devices.
 This page will be updated when this feature is available for those devices.